 5) Tournament advertising!
 I would spend $500 on advertising the tournament that I was going to attend and broadcast from next.
 This would primarily be spent on Facebook and Instagram.
 A commitment from the local state board or the tournament organizer would definitely be required to ensure that all of the proper information was available and was being pushed into the ads so that when they reached potential and former racquetball players they could do the necessary things to get to the event.

 6) Cellular internet access.
 To upload daily videos, either wi-fi must be found, or cellular uploads will be required.
 Tournaments will provide a similar requirement but are more likely to have wi-fi if indoors.
-Unlimited data on 2 devices (phone and hotspot) will run about $200 per month with AT&T. (Might need to move to Mint Mobile, looks like they have the best options currently.)
+Unlimited data on 1 phone and two hotspots with 100GB of data allowance will run about $210 per month with AT&T.

 7) Rainy day fund.
 Some amount needs to be put away each month in case I break both my legs and can’t travel and continue on with the project.
 I will estimate that this should be ~$1,000 per month so that I am not totally broke coming out the end of the project. 🙂